 “If it is deemed necessary that I should forfeit my life for the furtherance of the ends of justice, and mingle my blood further with the blood of my children and with the blood of millions in this slave country whose rights are disregarded by wicked, cruel, and unjust enactments-I submit; so let it be done.”
 John Brown

-The Human Rights Education Advocate Project is a people-to-people driven initiative that will provide a safe, secure and supportive environment to conduct rights-based education and training to alleged victims of police misconduct and violent extremism, particularly Black youth, about their rights, duties and obligations as citizens.
-The Project will also monitor report on discriminatory media posts, transmissions or other dissemination of information and behavior that may amount to harassment, threats of violence, or similar conduct in consonance with the social media policy of law enforcement agencies.
-This program is anchored by Stono Institute staff but include expert volunteers from law enforcement, judiciary, lawyers, professors, corporate leaders, clergy, psychologists, mental health care professionals, community activists.
+The Human Rights Advocate and Education Project is SIFJS signature program; a people-to-people driven initiative that provides a safe, secure and supportive environment for alleged victims of police abuse and violent white extremist vigilantism to receive moral and legal assistance.
+We also provide rights-based and de-escalation education and training to citizens and police officers, particularly Black youth.
+The Project monitors reports on discriminatory media posts, transmissions or other dissemination of information and behavior that may amount to harassment, threats of violence, or similar conduct in consonance with the social media policy of law enforcement agencies.
+This initiative is anchored by Stono Institute staff but includes volunteers with relevant operational and subject-matter expertise.

 “Justice will not be served until those who are unaffected are as outraged as those who are.”
 Benjamin Franklin

-The Black Blue Race Conscious Project is designed to combat anti Black bias in policing and reduce excessive uses of force by: 1) building trust, familiarity, empathy and community cooperation between police officers and Black youth and adults through a series of race conscious training’s using face to face conversations, role playing, case scenarios and teachings in African American history and culture and; 2) training youth and adults in de-escalation strategies to reduce conflict and deadly violence during traffic stops and other interactions with police.
+As a part of our Human Rights Education and Advocacy Program, SIFJS developed a comprehensive and innovative online police training course titled: Black Americans: Race Conscious, Racial Bias, and Discriminatory Policing and Unlawful Traffic Stops.
+We are hoping that this training and other courses that follow educate and build trust and community cooperation between law enforcement and Black communities.
+It’s core objective is to root-out systemic and structural racism and confront excessive uses of force in policing.
+Specifically, this groundbreaking curriculum and our other Black-Blue de-escalation initiatives are designed to combat anti-Black bias in policing and reduce excessive uses of force by: 1) building trust, familiarity, empathy and community cooperation between police officers and Black youth and adults through a series of race conscious training’s using face to face conversations, role playing, case scenarios and teachings in African American history and culture and; 2) training youth and adults in de-escalation strategies to reduce conflict and deadly violence during traffic stops and other interactions with police.

-The SIFJS will establish a Data Examination Project aimed at collecting and providing quantitative and qualitative analyses of arrest, citation, traffic stop and complaint rates to identify anti-Black racial disparity trends including such factors as race, gender, age and area code or community.
+The SIFJS is establishing a Data Examination Project aimed at collecting and providing quantitative and qualitative analyses of arrest, citation, traffic stop and complaint rates to identify anti-Black racial disparity trends including such factors as race, gender, age and area code or community.
 It will also assist law enforcement agencies to conduct racial animus testing for new recruits and existing officers.

-The SIFJS will develop two new apps aimed at de-escalating conflict and safeguarding African-American drivers during and after traffic stops including: 1) The Racial Justice Mobile app, which will track, digitally record, monitor and mediate traffic stops and after the stop behavior and other interactions with police and: 2) The De-escalation and Safety app, which will confirm the identity of drivers and automate citations and interactions thereby reducing the opportunity for conflict escalation during traffic stops.
+Finally, the SIFJS is developing two new apps aimed at de-escalating conflict and safeguarding African-American drivers during and after traffic stops including: 1) The Racial Justice Mobile app, which will track, digitally record, monitor and mediate traffic stops and after the stop behavior and other interactions with police and: 2) The De-escalation and Safety app, which will confirm the identity of drivers and automate citations and interactions thereby reducing the opportunity for conflict escalation during traffic stops.
 Automation technology will reduce conflict during traffic stops.

 “Unless racism, apathy and violence are uprooted in police culture, civilian-police distrust, animosity, and conflict is inevitable.”
 Dr. Jeremy Levitt